 Setting Up a Vivarium: A Quick Guide

 It is important to allow yourself adequate time to setup your vivarium properly before buying your bearded dragon.
-(I know that I sound like i’m stating the obvious but you would be surprise how many novices get carried away and purchase the whole kit and caboodle, including the new tenant before the vivarium is ready to be occupied).
+(I know that I sound like I’m stating the obvious but you would be surprised how many novices get carried away and purchase the whole kit and caboodle, including the new tenant before the vivarium is ready to be occupied).

 Use this time to regulate the temperature gradient of your vivarium, as this is essential for the health and well being of your bearded dragon.
-They will require a hot end or basking area with an average temperature of between 38 – 43.5 degrees Celsius (100-110 F).
-The cooler end should have temperatures between 22.0 -27.0 degrees Celsius.
+They will require a hot end or basking area with an average temperature of between 38 – 43 degrees Celsius (100-110 F).
+The cooler end should have temperatures between 22.0 -27.0 degrees Celsius (71 – 80 F).
+Baby bearded dragons will need to be at the hotter end of this scale (105-110 degrees Celsius)

 Bearded dragons like all reptiles are cold blooded.
 Unlike us they are unable to generate their own body heat instead they have to thermoregulate their temperature by sourcing heat from their surroundings and absorbing it through their skin.
 When they become too hot they seek out a cooler area allowing the heat to disperse.